 While many people contributed to this specification throughout its long journey, the editor would like to acknowledge and thank a few individuals for their outstanding and invaluable efforts leading up to the publication of this specification.
-It is these individuals without whom this work would not have existed or reached its successful conclusion.

-David Recordon for continuously being one of OAuth s most valuable assets, bringing pragmatism and urgency to the work, and helping shape it from its very beginning, as well as being one of the best collaborators I had the pleasure of working with.
+David Recordon for continuously being one of OAuth's most valuable assets, bringing pragmatism and urgency to the work, and helping shape it from its very beginning, as well as being one of the best collaborators I had the pleasure of working with.